Pradumnasaraf/DevOps/Docker/README.md

 ```

 **Named Volume**
-We can also name the volume otherwise it will generate the ID and hard to track
+We can also name the volume otherwise it will generate the ID and be hard to track

 ```bash
 docker run -v <volume name>:</path in container> <image name>